 After watching so many videos of chickens, cows, sheep and pigs being slaughtered and suffering so much pain and agony, I could no longer eat meat in good conscience.
-Documentaries like Earthlings, Cowspiracy, Food Inc. and Forks Over Knifes, are extremely powerful as well and I would recommend them to anyone seeking further information on the subject.
+Documentaries like Earthlings, Cowspiracy, What the Health, Land of Hope & Glory, Dominion, Food Inc., and Forks Over Knifes, are extremely powerful as well and I would recommend them to anyone seeking further information on the subject.
 Animals are not ours to use and abuse, period.
 They are not here for our entertainment, they are not here for us to dominate, manipulate or control.
 And the continuation of such, is literally destroying the planet and causing more damage to the ecosystem than any other factor involved.
 Animal agriculture is the single greatest cause of climate change and the number one contributor to greenhouse gases at this time.

 In tandem with this, there is another very important topic that I’d like to address and it’s not so much the idea that being Vegan is the one and only solution to all environmental problems, but the notion that destruction and death are simply a natural part of existence and that in order for us to live, something else must die, etc. (this is a common argument used by many intellectuals to justify their Carnism).
 In answer to this, let me start off by saying that Nature contains within it, both helpful and opposing forces.
 For example, entropy is not helpful to us… but it is to other organisms, as it makes room for the next generation of Life forms and generally helps keep the population in balance.